-The concrete is already in place, the floors have been down for years, and we can polish and finish the floors – about whenever.
-We can polish the floors during the demolition phase, and then cover the floor with a protective board and construction can continue through the whole thing.
-We can also wait until after news walls are built a come in towards the end of construction.
-We also may do some bulk grinding and then come back towards the end for more of the finishing passes.
+The concrete is already in place, the floors have been down for years, and we can polish and finish the floors just about whenever.
+We can polish the floors during the demolition phase, then cover the floor with a protective board.
+This lets construction continue without damaging the remodeled floor.
+We can also wait until after news walls are built; coming in towards the end of construction.
+We also may do some bulk grinding near the start and then come back towards the end for more of the finishing passes.

-New construction brings a bit more finesse to scheduling.
-The word ‘concrete’ is associated with site work, and those preliminary steps in the construction project.
-But we are finishing contractors just like drywall installers, painters, ceiling installers, and other flooring trades.
-Being finishers we need a few more amenities to do the best work.
-On new construction work we will typically need water, power, heat, and a ‘closed in building’ to get started on the finishing stages.
+New construction brings a bit more specific needs to when to polish.
+The word ‘concrete’ is associated with site work and those preliminary steps in the construction project.
+We are finishing contractors just like drywall installers, painters, ceiling installers, and other flooring trades.
+Being finishers, we need a few more amenities to do the BEST WORK.
+On new construction work, we will typically need water, power, heat, and a ‘closed in building’ to get started on the finishing stages.

-The Joints – The concrete has now acclimated to the enviroment.
+The concrete has now acclimated to the environment.
 The HVAC is on and the moisture has drawn from the surface.
 The concrete has shrunk and the joints have opened.
 Every one of those joints we filled now has a bit more space in them than they had before leaving a gap between joint filler and the wall of joint.

 How do we know all this?